substantic/rain/docs/guide/user.rst

   Note that in the case of ``wait()`` (in contrast with ``fetch()``), object does not have to be marked as "kept".

+.. _directories:

 Directories
 ===========

-Rain allows to use directories in similar way to blobs.
+Rain allows to use directories in the similar way to blobs.
 Rain allows to create directory data objects that can be passed to ``tasks.execute()``, remote python code, and other places without any differences.
-There are only two specific
+There are only two specific features:
-features:

   - If a directory dataobject is mapped to a file system it is mapped as directory (not as a file as in the case of blobs).
   - If a directory is viewed as raw bytes (e.g. method ``get_bytes`` on data instance), tar file is returned.

+A data type of an object (blob/directory) is a part of the task graph and has to be determinated during its construction.
+To specify it in places where ``Input`` and ``Output`` classes are used, there are classes :class:`rain.client.InputDir` and :class:`rain.client.OutputDir`.

 ::

    from rain import

-   from rain.client import Client, tasks, blob, Output, directory
+   from rain.client import Client, tasks, blob, OutputDir, directory

    client = Client("localhost", 7210)